Celebrate Earth Day at a Community Cleanup

 “Our Earth Day events are not the only way to get involved.
 If you can’t, or maybe you hear about us too late, we’ve got all kinds of things happening throughout the year,” she says.

-Here are some cleanups and other Earth Day celebrations happening locally this weekend.
+Here are some cleanups and other Earth Day celebrations happening locally over the next couple weeks.

 Earth Day Cleanup, East Greenwich